alexjcarolan/Regression/README.md

 # Regression
-A Least Squares Regression that performs feature transformation to model complex data.
+A Least Squares Regressor that performs feature transformation to model complex data.